 There are bats in the caves but they usually do not hibernate or bear their young in these caves.
 Austin, Texas has the largest colony of Mexican free-tailed bats in an urban setting.
 Watching the flight of bats in Austin is exhilarating.

 Out ‘n’ About Treehouse Treesort in Cave Junction, Oregon.
 This is an amazing place to stay.
 All are treehouses and all are different.
 It is a true bed and breakfast in the trees.
 The resort sits on 36 acres.

-You are welcome to try the zip line, horseback rides, river rafting, hiking, arts and crafts, music and events, conferences and workshops.
+You are welcome to try the zip line, horseback rides, river rafting, hiking, arts and crafts, music, events, conferences, and workshops.
 They have something for everyone.
-The Tree Resort is open year round but be sure to call ahead.
+The Tree Resort is open year-round but be sure to call ahead.

 Willamette Heritage Center at The Mill